Telios-org/rn-mobile-client/README.md

 - Manually bump the version and build numbers prior to Archive, or upload to AppStoreConnect will fail.
 - Manual Signing is needed for Release builds (Automatic is fine for Debug).
 Download Distribution Certificate from developer.apple.com and import into Xcode manually.
 - On Archive and Upload to App Store Connect, make sure to uncheck `Upload your app's symbols` otherwise upload will fail (due to inability to understand Node library symbol files)

+### Dev vs Prod apps

+There are two different apps setup in Dev console.
+Telios, and Telios Dev.
+Telios is pointed to production backend, Telios Dev pointed to dev.

+- When distributing an update, set the correct Bundle Identifier, Display Name, and update App Icon to match.
+- There is a branch named `prod` which will contain these changes.

+Bundle Identifier:

+- Prod: `io.telios.mobile`
+- Dev: `io.telios.mobile.dev`

+## Tech

+- Redux / Redux Toolkit

+  - We use Redux instead of a more localized state management like Contexts/Hooks because we must be aware of all the incoming events from our Node process.
+Redux is used to observe all incoming Node events and respond accordingly.
+It also provides great visibility into all the events happening across our system.
+  - [redux-toolkit](https://redux-toolkit.js.org/) removes much of the boilerplate of a vanilla Redux implementation.
+  - Recommended to use a Redux debug tool like [React Native Debugger](https://github.com/jhen0409/react-native-debugger)
+  - Action names: in general, actions which come from Node are prefixed `node/` and actions initiated within React Native app are prefixed `local/`

+- Node / Redux communication
+  - React Native communicates with Node by sending events via `nodejs.channel.send` (see `nodeActions.ts`), and receiving events via ` nodejs.channel.addListener` (see `nodeListener.ts`).
+This utilizes the same technology that React Native's bridge to Native iOS/Android uses, but certain messages are forwarded to Node.
+  - The `nodejs-assets/nodejs-project` directory of this project contains code that is executed in the Node environment.
+We are essentially only using [telios-client-backend](https://github.com/Telios-org/telios-client-backend) here, and forwarding all events to the library.
+    - Reference telios-client-backend documentation to see what events we receive/respond to.